kyleboas/kyleboas.com/_posts/2024/12/02/2024-12-02-how-to-post-your-latest-blog-post-to-bluesky-using-github-actions-and-an-rss-feed.md

 title: "How to post your latest blog post to Bluesky using Github Actions and an RSS feed"
 ---

 After several hours of trial and error, I have figured out how to automate posting directly to Bluesky from a Github repository.
-A process that only requires one file of code in a workflow that automates the process of posting from an RSS to Bluesky through Github Actions.
+A process that only requires one file of code in a workflow that automates the process of posting from an RSS feed to Bluesky through Github Actions.
 A process that would normally require other great third-party services like Zapier, Buffer, dlvr.it, and so on.
 No more.

 [kyleboas.com](https://kyleboas.com) and [tacticsjournal.com](https://tacticsjournal.com) both run on Github Pages powered by [jekyll-now](https://github.com/barryclark/jekyll-now), and if you clicked on this post from social media, that post was created using a modified version of this workflow.